jbremer/pyasm2/IMPLEMENTATION.md

 )
 ```

-### Further Label Tweaks

-Now we've seen the types of labels supported by pyasm2, it is time to get to
-some awesome tweaks which will speed up development and clean up your code
-even further.

 #### Label classobj instead of instance

 It is possible to define an Anonymous Label by passing the Label class,
 instead of passing an instance.
-Rewriting the Anonymous Label example using
-this tweak results in the following snippet.

 ```python
 Block(